SU-SWS/decanter-web/content/_pages/simple.md

 ---
 <p class="su-intro-text">Simple components are foundational or structural components and are often the building blocks for the composite components.
 Explore more by choosing one in the navigation.</p>

 Not seeing what you are looking for?
-Check out the [Brand + Design Element section](/page/brand-design-elements/) for more simple html elements.
+Check out the [Identity + Design Element section](/page/brand-design-elements/) for more simple html elements.
 The elements section contains html element styles for things like headings, paragraphs, icons, and color.

 <ul>
 <li><a href="/component/simple-alert" class="su-button">Alert</a> </li>